 Twins Minor League Relief Pitcher of the Month - April

-However, let's start with the Top 6 Relief Pitchers in April:
+Let's get to the Top 5 Relief Pitchers in April:

 And the Twins Minor League Relief Pitcher of the Month is:

 (Photo by Greg Wagner)